d-ries/linux-essentials/02_installation/99_assignments.md

 ![VMware Name The VM](../images/02/LAB_VMware_Name_The_VM.png)

 In the next screen we configure the virtual harddisk size for the VM.
 We will create a disk that has 30GB of storage.
-Mind that the disk space will be allocated while saving files (max 30GB):
+Keep in mind that the disk space will be allocated while saving files (max 30GB):

 ![VMware Disk Size](../images/02/LAB_VMware_Disk_Size.png)